In this guide, I’ll show you how to use the AD Bulk updater tool to bulk reset user passwords in Active Directory.

 Step 1: CSV File Setup

-Open the user bulk updater tool and click the CSV template button.
+Open the user bulk updater tool and click the Download CSV template button.

-Now add the usernames to Column A and the password to Column B.
+Now add the accounts to Column A and the password to Column B.

 For this demo, I’m going to reset the password for all the users in my Accounting OU (51 user accounts).
 Here is a screenshot of my CSV file.